Flipper-Community/flipper-community-wiki/flip-wiki/docs/faq-general.md

 <u>Those shops are run by scalpers/unauthorized resellers</u>, so you will be charged more money than the device is worth or potentially scammed.

-Additionally, you **will lose your year long warranty** by buying from these shops.
+Additionally, you **will lose your device's warranty** by buying from these shops.

 See the **[offical Flipper Zero how to buy site](https://flipperzero.one/how-to-buy)** for trusted sellers.